RiceDope/ricepos/README.md

 # Welcome to RicePos

-*Login as manager for functionality*
+*Merry Christmas Everyone*

 The aim of the project is to create a rough point of sale system.
 This is my first attempt with using OpenJfx and Maven.
 Any important messages will be displayed at the top of this README in *italics*.

 ## Notices
 - The project creates a file in your *user.home* directory called *riceposfiles* you may delete this file as and when you wish.
 It creates this any time you run the project.
+Doing so will result in the loss of stock added to the system.
 - The default password for defaultemployee and default manager is *password*.
+- Development pause over the christmas period from the 24/12/2023 - 31/12/2023.
+Possible exception for the 26th.
+But no planned development over this period.

 ## Running the project
 *This may be simple to some but for me this took a while to get my head around so here goes*